-There is a Tree interface for each Java source structure, e.g., ClassTree for class declaration, MethodInvocationTree for a method invocation, and ForEachTree for an enhanced-for-loop statement.
+There is a Tree interface for each Java source structure, e.g., ClassTree for class declaration, MethodInvocationTree for a method invocation, and ForEachTree for an enhanced for statement (also known as a foreach loop).

 You should limit your use of trees.
 A checker uses Trees mainly to traverse the source code and retrieve the types/elements corresponding to them.
 Then, the checker performs any needed checks on the types/elements instead.